geoedf/geoedf/docs/faoinput.rst

    Download data from the U.N.
 FAOSTAT database given a list of product names (keys)

-   .. py:attribute:: dataset_names (list,required)
+   .. py:attribute:: dataset_codes (list,required)

-   This is a list of dataset names drawn from the master list in the `U.N.
+   This is a list of dataset codes drawn from the master list in the `U.N.
 FAO dataset index`_.

 Notes
 -----